-Nystagmus cure at home can be done by following:
+Nystagmus cure at home can be done by the following:

 - Include foodstuffs rich in vitamins, minerals help to strengthen the nervous system in your diet.

 - Put two drops of cow ghee in eyes at night.

 - Include citrus fruits and vitamin C in your diet.